Hemanth2396/Coursera-getting-and-cleaning-data/CodeBook.md

 ## Transformations

-The following transformations were applied to form a tidy dataset:
+The below transformations were applied to form a tidy dataset:

 1. Merge the training and the test sets to create one data set.